TOAST-DOCS/Log-Crash-Search/en/api-guide.md

 ```

 ### Search API
-Searches the logs within the time frame specified by the Lucene query.
-The number of items to be displayed in the result screen can be adjusted.
+You can view logs within the specified time frame using the Lucene query.
+Phasing is used to view them, which allows you to search for up to 100,000 logs.
 ```
 POST /api/v1/search/{appkey}
 Content-Type: application/json